 (This post contains affiliate links.
 If you purchase anything, I receive a referral fee at no extra cost to you.)

 In order to avoid chemicals, we’ve decided to use essential oils only for flea and tick control.
 This is a personal decision.
 It may not be right for all dogs.
-Please check with your vet before using essential oils on or near your pet.
+Please check with your vet before using essential oils on or near your pet, and even in your home.
 (That’s because essential oils are highly concentrated plant extracts, and extremely strong.)

 Never use essential oils with young puppies or with pregnant females.
 Most animal health experts say to never use essential oils on cats.
 (It’s believed cats lack an enzyme that allows them to break down essential oils.)